Keck-DataReductionPipelines/KPF-Pipeline/docs/source/develop/start.rst

 Developing Diagnostic Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Diagnostics are similar to QC metrics in that they are used to evaluate data quality.
-The difference is that QCs have a boolean value (pass/fail), while diagnostic information is more granular and can usually be expressed as a floating point number.
-Below are the steps to developing a new diagnostic and adding the information to the headers.
+Diagnostics are similar to QC metrics in that they evaluate data quality.
+The difference is that QCs have a boolean value (pass/fail), while diagnostic information is more granular and can usually be expressed as a floating-point number.
+Below are the steps to develop a new diagnostic and add the information to the headers.

 #.
 Develop the code to analyze a standard L0/2D/L1/L2/Master KPF file.
 This is usually done with one of the Analyze classes; for example, in the ``Analyze2D`` class (in ``modules/quicklook/src/analyze2D.py``), the method ``measure_2D_dark_current()`` performs photometry on regions of the 2D images and saves that information as class attributes.
-Using the Analyze methods is a convenient way because those same methods are used to generate Quicklook data products, providing overlap with annotations that might be used on plots.
+Using the Analyze methods is convenient because those same methods are used to generate Quicklook data products, providing overlap with annotations that might be used on plots.
 #.
 Start a Git branch for your feature.
 #.
 Write a method in ``modules/quicklook/src/diagnostics.py``.
-See the method ``add_headers_dark_current_2D()`` for example code that writes diagnostics related to dark current.
+See the method ``add_headers_dark_current_2D()`` for example, code that writes diagnostics related to dark current.
 #.
 Add your method and the appropriate logic to trigger it (e.g., only compute dark current for dark exposures) to the appropriate section of ``_perform`` in the ``DiagnosticsFramework`` class in ``modules/quicklook/src/diagnostics_framework.py``.
 #.
 Check that your QC works as expected.
-This can be done by examining the FITS headers of files generated using the recipe ``recipes/quality_control.recipe``.
+You can do this by examining the FITS headers of files generated using the recipe ``recipes/quality_control.recipe``.
 #.
 Commit the changes to your Git branch and submit a pull request.
 #.
 Document the new Diagnostics-related FITS keywords in the appropriate section of 'KPF Data Format' in Readthedocs.